uAliFurkanY/ArtemisV3/README.md

 This command allows you to set a reminder.
 This command needs the time parameter!
-Acceptable time flags are: second minute hour day month year
+Acceptable time flags are: second minute, hour, day, month, year

 Example usage: !remindme This is an example reminder --time=1 hour Example usage: !remindme Another example reminder --time=2 day